Mueller Water Products (MWA)

 Capital Expenditures

-- The company anticipates capital expenditures for fiscal year 2026 to be between $60 million and $65 million, or 4% to 5% of net sales.
+- For fiscal year 2026, the company expects capital expenditures to be between $60 million and $65 million.

 Latest Trefis Analyses